gurkancamok/insulin-infusion-calculator-digital-health-tools-icu-clinical-support-app-diabetes-care-app/README.md

 Rather than requiring the user to manually navigate multiple decision tables, calculate hourly glucose changes, identify the appropriate Δ / 2Δ adjustment range, and determine the resulting infusion action, the application executes these steps through a deterministic rule-based decision process.

-The underlying clinical logic is based on the **S-009-03 Insulin Infusion Protocol**.

 ---

 ## Clinical Workflow